 In April 2016 a third vessel, constructed in steel at Ardmaleish Boatyard on the Isle of Bute was launched at Holy Loch Marina.
 She was named by actor Barbara Rafferty of the famed "Rab C Nesbitt" series.
 The Glen Etive is also 85ft in length but more spacious internally due to the steel exterior.

-In March 2018 we announced a fourth vessel to be called The Glen Shiel.
-She will also be built by The Ardmaleish Boatbuilding Co.
-Ltd. on the Isle of Bute and will be completed for the 2019 summer cruising season.
+In March 2018 we announced a fourth vessel The Glen Shiel.
+She was also built by The Ardmaleish Boatbuilding Co.
+Ltd. on the Isle of Bute and was launched in June 2019, and was named by Molly McLauchlan (95) great grand-daughter of Robert Lorimer, who founded the well know yacht slip and boat builders Morris and Lorimer in Sandbank.